markojovanov/markojovanov/README.md

 - 👋 Hi, I’m @markojovanov
 - 👀 I’m interested in iOS Development
-- 🌱 I’m currently on iOS Development internship at Netcetera
+- 🌱 I’m currently on iOS Engineering internship at Netcetera and Software Engineering Student at Faculty of Computer Science and Engineering - Skopje